-- The Parties agree that in complying with the requirements of Article 4.2, the University shall not be required to compile information in the form requested if such data are not already compiled in the form requested.
-The University shall not be required to supply confidential information except as otherwise provided in this Agreement. - 4.5 The University agrees to make available to the Association as soon as available for release in non-confidential format: - (a) a copy of the University budget; - (b) a copy of the annual audited financial statement of the University when approved by the Board of Governors; - in July of each year, the total salary allocation and the salary range for the following group of senior administrators outside the Association: President, Provost, Vice-Provosts, Associate Vice-Provosts, and Deans; and - (d) a statement of the unspent Professional Development Allowance monies. - The University shall provide the Association within twenty (20) days of receipt the following information with respect to benefit plans for Members: - (a) a copy of any request for proposals relating to pensions and benefits; - (b) any change in the names of Member benefit consultants, insurance brokers, and carriers of Member benefit plans for Members; and - (c) a copy of any reports relating to the pension and benefits. - 4.7 The President of the Association shall provide the University with the following information: - (a) a copy of each Association Newsletter; - (b) a current list of Members of the executive of the Association, updated within twenty (20) days of any change; - (c) a copy of the agenda and the minutes at the time of distribution, of open meetings of the Association and its committees including the Executive; - (d) a current list of paid up Members of the Association; and - (e) a current list of persons or firms employed by the Association except for persons who are Members of the Association.
+- (b) agendas, meeting materials and approved minutes of open meetings of the Board of Governors and Senate; - a repository of master policies of each of the benefit plans accessible by all Members of the Association; and - (d) a repository of current University policies and procedures in searchable format accessible by all Members of the Association. - 4.2.3 The Employer agrees to make available to the Association as soon as available for release in non-confidential format: - (a) a copy of the University budget; - (b) a copy of the annual audited financial statement of the University when approved by the Board of Governors; and - (c) in July of each year, the total salary allocation and the salary ranges for the following group of senior administrators: President, Provost, Vice-Provosts, Associate Vice-Provosts, and Deans. - 4.2.4 The Employer shall provide the Association within twenty (20) days of receipt or issue the following information with respect to benefit plans for Members: - (a) a copy of any request for proposals relating to pensions and benefits; - (b) any change in the names of Member benefit consultants, insurance brokers, and carriers of Member benefit plans for Members; and - (c) a copy of any reports relating Members' pension and benefits issued by the benefit carrier. - 4.2.5 The Association shall provide the Employer with the following information: - (a) a copy of each Association Newsletter at the time of distribution to Members: - (b) a current list of Members of the executive of the Association, as described in the constitution of the UNBC Faculty Association, updated within twenty (20) days of any change; - (c) a copy of the agenda and the minutes at the time of distribution, of open meetings of the Association; and - (d) a current list of persons or firms employed by the Association except for persons who are Members of the Association.

-ARTICLE 5: CONFLICT OF INTEREST AND RELATED MATTERS
+ARTICLE 5: CONFLICT OF INTEREST, APPREHENSION OF BIAS AND RELATED MATTERS